 D’Artagnan offers some of the rarest cuts of meat, such as foie gras, Wagyu beef, wild boar, duck breasts, and Berkshire.

 Even though I liked the selection of D’Artagnan, I still prefer ButcherBox for my weekly meat delivery.
-ButcherBox works with small independent farmers to provide some of the highest quality chicken and grass-fed beef I've tried.
+ButcherBox works with small independent farmers to provide some of the highest quality free-range organic chicken and grass-fed beef I've tried.
 All their products are free of hormones and antibiotics, and you can often save on their subscription boxes.